Ihor Sorkin

-Biography

-Early years.
-Military career
+Early years and military service

 Igor Sorkin was born on March 3, 1967, in Donetsk.
 He graduated from high school in 1984.
-In 1988–1996 he served in the Soviet Army and the National Guard of Ukraine (commander landing assault platoon, reconnaissance battalion and regimental intelligence chief of the National Guard).
+From 1988 to 1996, he served in the Soviet Army and the National Guard of Ukraine (commander landing assault platoon, reconnaissance battalion and regimental intelligence chief of the National Guard).

 Education

-Ihor Sorkin has three higher educations:
+Ihor Sorkin has three higher education degrees: